nikbearbrown/Sketching_with_Code/README.md

 # Sketching with Code

-c is a serious of tutorials on illustrating data and concepts with code.
+This is a serious of tutorials on illustrating data and concepts with code.

 ## Getting started